anasbassi/Leaderboard/README.md

 [View Live Demo](https://anasbassi.github.io/Leaderboard/dist/)

-### Setup
+## Getting Started

-> Open GitHub and go to my GitHub repository name: to do list.to clone.
+> Open GitHub and go to my GitHub repository name: Leaderboard to clone.
 > Click “Code” and copy the given URL.
 > click code and copy the URL.
 > click code and copy the URL.